-- From January through June 2020, 30.4 million persons of all ages (9.4%) were uninsured at the time of interview.
+- In 2020, 31.6 million persons of all ages (9.7%) were uninsured at the time of interview (Figure 1).
 This is lower than, but not significantly different from, 2019 where 33.2 million persons of all ages (10.3%) were uninsured.

-- From January through June 2020, among adults aged 18-64, 13.4% were uninsured at the time of interview, 20.8% had public coverage, and 67.9% had private health insurance coverage.
+- In 2020, among adults aged 18-64, 13.9% were uninsured at the time of interview, 20.5% had public coverage, and 67.5% had private health insurance coverage.

-- Among children aged 0-17 years, 4.7% were uninsured, 41.1% had public coverage, and 56.2% had private health insurance coverage.
+- Among children aged 0-17 years, 5.1% were uninsured, 42.2% had public coverage, and 54.9% had private health insurance coverage.

-- Among adults aged 18-64, those who were poor (21.8%) and near poor (23.9%) were more likely than those who were not poor (8.8%) to be uninsured.

 - Among adults aged 18-64,

-Hispanic adults (26.5%) were
+Hispanic adults (29.3%) were

 more likely than non-Hispanic

-black (13.2%), non-Hispanic white
+black (14.6%), non-Hispanic white

-(9.7%), and non-Hispanic Asian
+(9.2%), and non-Hispanic Asian

-(9.3%) adults to be uninsured.
+(8.8%) adults to be uninsured.

-- Among adults aged 18-64, 8.4 million (4.3%) were covered by private health insurance plans obtained through the Health Insurance Marketplace or statebased exchanges.
+- Among adults aged 18-64, 8.6

+million (4.4%) were covered by

+private health insurance plans

+obtained through the Health

+Insurance Marketplace or statebased exchanges.

-This report presents estimates of health insurance coverage for the civilian noninstitutionalized U.S. population based on data from the January-June 2020 National Health Interview Survey (NHIS).
+This report presents estimates of health insurance coverage for the civilian noninstitutionalized U.S. population based on data from the 2020 National Health Interview Survey (NHIS).
 These estimates are being published prior to final editing and final weighting to provide access to the most recent information from NHIS.
-Estimates are disaggregated by age group, sex, poverty status, race and ethnicity, and state Medicaid expansion status.
-Estimates of exchange-based coverage by age, sex, poverty status, race and ethnicity, and state Medicaid expansion status also are included.
-Detailed appendix tables contain all estimates presented in the figures, additional estimates for 2019, 6-month intervals, and estimates for selected population characteristics.
+Estimates are disaggregated by age group, sex, family income (as a percentage of the federal poverty level [FPL]), race and ethnicity, and state Medicaid expansion status.
+Estimates of exchange-based coverage by age, sex, family income, race and ethnicity, and state Medicaid expansion status are included.
+Detailed appendix tables contain all estimates presented in the figures, 6-month intervals, and estimates for selected population characteristics.

 In 2019, the NHIS questionnaire was redesigned to better meet the needs of data users.
 See Technical Notes for more information on the potential impact of the redesign on insurance estimates.
+In 2020, some changes to standard interviewing procedures were required due to the COVID-19 pandemic.
+In addition, a follow-back component was added to NHIS in the second half of 2020, where a portion of 2019 NHIS respondents were reinterviewed in 2020.
+Though NHIS survey weights account for these changes, 2020 estimates may still be impacted by these changes (see Technical Notes).
 Quarterly estimates for 2020 by age group and poverty status, and more information about NHIS and the Early Release (ER) Program, are available from the NHIS website.

 Figure 1.
-Percentages of persons who were uninsured or had public or private coverage at the time of interview, by age group: United States, January-June 2020
+Percentages of persons who were uninsured or had public or private coverage at the time of interview, by age group: United States, 2020

 NOTES: Persons were defined as uninsured if they did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government plan, or military plan.
-Persons also were defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
+Persons were also defined as uninsured if they had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care.
 Public coverage includes Medicaid, CHIP, state-sponsored or other government-sponsored health plan, Medicare, and military plans.
 Private coverage includes any comprehensive private insurance plan (including health maintenance and preferred provider organizations).
 These plans include those obtained through an employer, purchased directly, purchased through local or community programs, or purchased through the Health Insurance Marketplace or a state-based exchange.
 Private coverage excludes plans that pay for only one type of service, such as accidents or dental care.
 A small number of persons were covered by both public and private plans and were included in both categories.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.
 SOURCE: National Center for Health Statistics, National Health Interview Survey, 2020.